Character creation: Determining numerical values

 Example: In Castle Falkenstein, abilities are the only type of statistic.
-Each player gets the same pre-defined set of scores (1a) and can freely choose (1b) which abilities he wants them to assign to (2).
+Each player gets the same pre-defined set of scores (1a) and can freely choose (1b) which abilities to assign them to (2).
 In addition, higher scores can be bought by balancing them with a number of low scores (3).

 Obtaining and assigning values

-Games that don't use point distribution to determine all statistics values typically use different methods for different types of statistic: In general, there are comparatively few attributes, and each one explicitly is assigned a value.
-Conversely, there are generally a rather large number of skills, and each character learns only some of them while the others are left at their respective default values.
-Here are some examples:
+Games that don't use point distribution to determine all statistic values use different methods for different types of statistic.
+For instance, there may be a few attributes with an assigned value each, but a large number of customizable skills.
+Here are some examples of different methods: